gil0mendes/Initium/docs/initium-protocol.md

 Platform Specifics
 ------------------

-### PC
+### PC BIOS

 If a video mode image tag is not included, VGA text mode will be used.
 If both `INITIUM_VIDEO_LFB` and `INITIUM_VIDEO_VGA` are set, the boot loader will attempt to set a framebuffer mode and fall back on VGA.
 It is recommended that a kernel supports VGA text mode rather than exclusively using an LFB mode, as it may not always be possible to set a LFB mode.

 There are some information tags that are specific to the PC platform.
 These are detailed below.

-#### `INITIUM_TAG_E820` (`11`)
+#### `INITIUM_TAG_BIOS_E820` (`11`)

 The PC BIOS provides more memory information than is included in the Initium physical memory map.
-Some of this information is required to support ACPI, therefore Initium will provide an unmodified copy of the BIOS E820 memory map to the kernel.
-The tag list will contain an E820 tag for each address range descriptor returned by INT 15h function E820h.
-All E820 tags will be placed in the tag list in the order in which they were returned by the BIOS.
-Each tag's data will contain the tag header and then the data returned by the BIOS.
-The format of each descriptor as of ACPI 5.0 is as follows:
+Some of this information is required to support ACPI, therefore the boot loader will provide an unmodified copy of the BIOS E820 memory map to the kernel.
+A single tag will be provided containing all entries returned by the BIOS, in the order which whey were returned.

-    typedef struct initium_tag_e820
+    typedef struct initium_tag_bios_e820
 	{
     	initium_tag_t header;

-    	uint64_t    start;
-    	uint64_t    length;
+    	uint32_t    num_entries;
+    	uint32_t    entry_size;

+		uint8_t		entries[0];
+    } initium_tag_bios_e820_t;

+Fields:

+ * `num_entries`: The number of entries present.
+ * `entry_size`: The size of each entry in the array.
+ * `entries`: Array of entries, each `entry_size` bytes long.

+### EFI

+EFI firmwares provide two sets of services, Boot Services and Runtime Services.
+When the system is executing in Boot Services mode, the firmware is in control of the system memory map and hardware.
+Before entering the kernel, the boot loader must call `ExitBootServices`.
+Any ranges in the EFI memory map marked as types `EfiBootServicesCode` or `EfiBootServicesData` should be made free in the main Initium memory map.

+Runtime Services must be called with all ranges in the EFI memory map marked with the `EFI_MEMORY_RUNTIME` attribute identity mapped, until a call to `SetVirtualAddressMap` is made.
+Even though the boot loader sets up a virtual address space for the kernel, it will _not_ map runtime services sections or call `SetVirtualAddressMap`, it is left up to the kernel to do so.
+This is done because `SetVirtualAddressMap` is a one-shot operation, it cannot be called multiple times, so it is left to the kernel to give it maximum flexibility in mapping things how it wants.

+There are some information tags which are specific to EFI-based platforms.
+These are detailed below.

+#### `INITIUM_TAG_EFI` (`12`)

+This tag provides the information needed to access EFI runtime services, as well as a copy of the EFI memory map at the time of the call to `ExitBootServices`.

+    typedef struct initium_tag_efi {
+        initium_tag_t   header;

+        initium_paddr_t system_table;

+        uint8_t       type;

+        uint32_t      num_memory_descs;
-    	uint32_t    type;
+        uint32_t      memory_desc_size;
-    	uint32_t    attr;
+        uint32_t      memory_desc_version;

+        uint8_t       memory_map[0];
-    } initium_tag_e820_t;
+    } initium_tag_efi_t;

-The `start`, `length` and `type` fields are guaranteed to be present, however any fields following them may not be present.
-The kernel should check the tag size before accessing them.
+Fields:

+ * `system_table`: Physical address of the EFI system table.
+ * `type`: Type of the EFI firmware, one of:
+    - `INITIUM_EFI_32` (0): Firmware is 32-bit.
+    - `INITIUM_EFI_64` (1): Firmware is 64-bit.
+ * `num_memory_descs`: Number of memory descriptors.
+ * `memory_desc_size`: Size of each descriptor in the memory map.
+ * `memory_desc_version`: Memory map descriptor version.
+ * `memory_map`: Array of memory descriptors, each `memory_desc_size` bytes long.

 Filesystem UUIDs
 ----------------